 If I were only allowed to take one herb on a desert island it would be a toss up between garlic and ginger.
 But with the current voluminous research on the humble rhizome, ginger would probably come tops in its versatility as both a medicine and a culinary staple.

-As an ancient medicine in both China and India, ginger was hailed primarily as a heating herb – bringing warmth to ‘cool’ conditions of the lungs and stomach.
+As traditional medicine in both China and India, ginger was hailed primarily as a warming herb – bringing heat to ‘cool’ conditions of the lungs and stomach.
 There is documented proof of its spread to the West, at least 2000 years ago, in the Roman Empire.
-Later it became the darling of the spice trade.
+Later ginger became the darling of the spice trade.

-As a modern herbalist, like the ancients before me, I have always loved the slow warmth that ginger brings to the body.
-Different to chilli, with its searing heat that causes a sweat and cools us down, ginger is the perfect winter spice.
+As a contemporary herbalist, like the ancients before me, I have always loved the slow warmth that ginger brings to the body.
+It’s heat is very different to chilli, where the searing blast causes a sweat to cool us down.
+Ginger is the perfect winter spice.
 It has an affinity to warm the internal organs – such as the lungs, digestion and uterus.

-Here are some reasons why you should keep some fresh ginger on hand (for tea) or as tablets or capsules (for an easy to take medicine)
+Here are some reasons why you should keep some fresh ginger on hand to drink or cook with.
+It can also be used as tablets or capsules, for an easy to take medicine.

-Anti-nausea: Ginger is a powerful anti-emetic, what’s more it is considered to be safe and effective in treating nausea in pregnancy.
-It works well for motion sickness and has been used in post-operative and chemotherapy induced nausea.
-It is worth packing some ginger tablets for your next boating trip.
+Anti-nausea: Ginger is a powerful anti-emetic (stops you from vomiting).
+What’s more it is considered to be safe and effective in treating nausea in pregnancy.
+Ginger has been used successfully to quell post-operative and chemotherapy induced nausea.
+It works well for motion sickness, so don’t forget to pack some ginger tablets the next time you’re at sea.

-A strong cup of ginger tea has been known to help the general queasy and biliousness that results from drinking too much alcohol.
+Queasiness: A strong cup of ginger tea has been known to help the general queasy and biliousness that results from drinking too much alcohol or fatty food.

-Bloating: Ginger can ease bloating and flatulence – either as a tea or tablet.
+Bloating: Ginger can ease bloating and flatulence, and is effective as a tea or tablet.

 Coughs: In India a spoonful of ginger mixed with honey is still a favourite remedy for a cough.

-Pain: Ginger has been found to be both a COX-1 and COX-2 inhibiter.
-Basically this means it is, amongst other things, antiinflammatory and an effective painkiller – without the negative side effects of the pharmaceutical drugs that achieve this (such as Vioxx).
-Before the scientific validation, ginger has long been used as a remedy for rheumatism and arthritis.
-Taking 2 ginger tablets is also a fast and effective treatment for period pain.
-Topically, in conjunction with a caster oil pack – it is traditionally used to treat adhesions such as in endometriosis and other causes of period pain.
-In Bali, the locals use ginger topically – placing a slice of the fresh rhizome on the forehead for headaches.
+Pain: Ginger has been found to be both a COX-1 and COX-2 inhibitor.
+Basically this means it is, amongst other things, antinflammatory and an effective painkiller – without the negative side effects of the pharmaceutical drugs that achieve this (such as Vioxx).

-Ginger is considered safe to have in food but as a medicine (tablet, capsule, tincture, fluid extract) high doses it is theoretically problematic for people with bleeding disorders (it can slow down clotting activity), especially those on anti-clotting drugs like warfarin.
+Ginger is considered safe to consume as a food but as a more concnetrated medicine (such as a tablet, capsule, tincture or fluid extract) high doses are theoretically problematic for people with bleeding disorders, especially if taking anti-clotting drugs like warfarin.

 Look for plump, fresh roots where the flesh hasn’t dried out.

-For tea: grate 1 tsp of ginger per cup of water.
+Ginger tea: grate 1 tsp of ginger per cup of water.
 Simmer on the stove for about 10 minutes, as a root this is more effective than just steeping in a teapot.
-Strain and add a little honey as straight ginger can be very acrid to drink.
+Strain and add a little honey as straight ginger can be acrid to drink.